-- Eligible Beneficiaries: Albania, Bosnia and Herzegovina, the former Yugoslav Republic of Macedonia, Montenegro, Serbia as well as Kosovo9. - Luxembourg registered investment fund with a total volume of more than EUR 500 million dedicated to re-financing local financial institutions to provide micro credits to small businesses (average EUR 5.000); - May also take small equity positions in local financial institutions and offer other financial products (up to 5% of total Fund volume according to current Fund rules); - TA is provided to financial institutions through a special Development Facility funded from the income of EFSE and specific donor contributions; - 56 partner lending institutions in the Western Balkans, Romania and Bulgaria, as well as Moldova and Ukraine (EC contribution is limited to the Western Balkans); - Multi-donor instrument: shareholders10 include public donors such as EC via the European Investment Fund (EIF), Member and non Member States, IFIs, national development finance institutions and private investors (e.g. Deutsche Bank, Sal.
-Oppenheim Lux, Crédit Co-operatif)
+- Eligible Beneficiaries: Albania, Bosnia and Herzegovina, the former Yugoslav Republic of Macedonia, Montenegro, Serbia as well as Kosovo. - Luxembourg registered investment fund with a total volume of more than EUR 500 million dedicated to re-financing local financial institutions to provide micro credits to small businesses (average EUR 5.000); - May also take small equity positions in local financial institutions and offer other financial products (up to 5% of total Fund volume according to current Fund rules); - TA is provided to financial institutions through a special Development Facility funded from the income of EFSE and specific donor contributions; - 56 partner lending institutions in the Western Balkans, Romania and Bulgaria, as well as Moldova and Ukraine (EC contribution is limited to the Western Balkans); - Multi-donor instrument: shareholders include public donors such as EC via the European Investment Fund (EIF), Member and non Member States, IFIs, national development finance institutions and private investors (e.g. Deutsche Bank, Sal.
+Oppenheim Lux, Crédit Co-operatif) - First loss risk cover of public investors including EC attracts private investors to EFSE; - Strong local ownership: local EFSE offices employ local staff and EC shares in EFSE will be transferred to complete ownership to Beneficiaries at the latest in 2015 following an assessment of the Beneficiaries administrative capacities and a Commission Decision on the transfer; central bankers constitute the advisory board of EFSE and are closely associated to EFSE; - Re-financing micro-loans provided at market rates; - Through this additional contribution the EC participation in EFSE will increase to approx. EUR 93 million.
+Currently the EC is the third largest shareholder after Germany and KfW. - EFSE is in the position to mobilise quickly additional support to its partner institutions and support them with additional re-financing opportunities or equity, or technical assistance, alone or if necessary by teaming up with other IFIs.

-8 According to the Commission Recommendation on SME definition (in particular if Community funds are involved), SME definition already includes micro enterprises. (ref.
-Commission Recommendation C (2003) 1422 of 6 May 2003 concerning the definition of micro, small and medium-sized enterprises
+&lt;sup>8 According to the Commission Recommendation on SME definition (in particular if Community funds are involved), SME definition already includes micro enterprises. (ref.
+Commission Recommendation C (2003) 1422 of 6 May 2003 concerning the definition of micro, small and medium-sized enterprises Under UNSCR 1244/99

-Under UNSCR 1244/99 The next annual shareholder meeting will take place in May 2009 in Serbia, Novisad; occasion for wide publicity of EFSE and Crisis Package Measures;
+&lt;sup>10 The next annual shareholder meeting will take place in May 2009 in Serbia, Novisad; occasion for wide publicity of EFSE and Crisis Package Measures;